otothea/node-twitchcmd/README.md

 @OtotheBot: It works!
 ```

 ##### If mapped to a function, your bot will role a random number between 0 and 100 and call your function with that roll as the first argument.
+The returned text will be sent to the Twitch chat.
+If you return nothing, your bot will not post in the chat.

-This command map simulates a Rock, Paper, Scissors game response from your bot:
+This command map simulates a Rock, Paper, Scissors game and sends a response from your bot:

 ```
 {